 1. Dave’s Pumpkin Patch

-At Dave’s Pumpkins enjoy the vibrant colours of Fall season by strolling through rows of pumpkins, hay bales, scarecrows, gourds and much more.
+At Dave’s Pumpkins enjoy the vibrant colours of the Fall season by strolling through rows of pumpkins, hay bales, scarecrows, gourds and much more.

 Dave’s Pumpkin Patch have a wide variety of pumpkins, including white pumpkins, pie pumpkins, blue pumpkins and cinderella pumpkins.

-Whatever your idea for the pumpkins may be, you will be sure to find the perfect one for carving, cooking or just to decorate the porch.
+Whatever your idea for the pumpkins may be, you will be sure to find the perfect one for carving, cooking or to decorate the porch.
 It’s a great spot to take pictures with family and friends.

 Dates: September 30 – October 31